imagej/imagej.github.io/_pages/events/wiki-grand-opening/how-to-help.md

    as HTML is verbose and ugly compared to the MediaWiki syntax.
 For now, we live with it; perhaps we can find a nicer solution later.

+4. Not a permanent downside, but be aware that there are still a few pages that have not been organized into their proper places.
+Any page that _is in the top-level `_pages` folder_ and _starts with a capital letter_ still needs to be renamed and moved into the right place.
+As of this writing, there are 11 such pages.

+5. Another temporary issue is that we are not 100% done fixing the media
+   includes: `img`, `video`, and `gallery`.
+The `img` and `video` includes are pretty nice already, but their handling of figures (when to wrap content with `<figure>` tags, and when not, and exactly how these are styled) still needs a little work.
+And `gallery` still needs significant cleanup.
+   You are welcome to use any of the media includes, but we may need to do some additional cleanup later en masse as these includes evolve.

 ## Setting up

 1. The only technical requirement is that you have a GitHub account.